Atharva-Kambli/Online-Exam-System/README.md

 # Online-exam-system

 Online examination system is a app for setup online quiz with so many functionality.
-It is a PHP project.
+It is a PHP project (using HTML,CSS,JS and MySQL).

 Instalation ::